 Learning and Development is a term used to describe everything a business does to encourage professional development among its employees.
-Training, mentoring, courses, learning budgets – and much more – all fall under this bracket.
+Training courses, development programs, online learning, development activities – as well as much more – all fall under the bracket of Learning and Development.

 Learning and Development in larger companies